thomps9012/script_sweep/docs/errors/index.md

 - Not including a valid email address in the request headers
 - Not including a valid API key when requesting a JWT
+- Not including a valid JWT in the request headers

 #### Potential Resolution